Xenocide (video game)

-Xenocide is a scrolling shooter for the Apple IIGS written by Pangea Software and published by Micro Revelations in 1989.
+Xenocide is a run and gun video game for the Apple IIGS written by Pangea Software and published by Micro Revelations in 1989.
 An IBM PC compatible port using VGA graphics was developed by Manley & Associates and published in 1990.
 The box cover credits Brian Greenstone as the game's creator on both versions.
 Xenocide was the first commercially published game from Greenstone's company, Panega Software.

 Reviewers liked the scrolling visuals and arcade-style shooter gameplay.
 Computer Gaming World called the plot of exterminating an entire alien race "reprehensible" and criticized the documentation for sounding like "fascist propaganda".

 Plot

 Hostile alien Xenomorphs have infested the moons of the planet Talos IV and must be eradicated, along with the moons themselves, before they invade the planet.
 The reptilian humanoid aliens intend to devour the inhabitants of Talos IV, forcing the player to take the action of committing xenocide (the extermination of the entire species).